 In Denmark, a long tradition of goldsmithing, emphasis on craftsmanship and a strong aesthetic identity has lead to an incrediblly rich array of jewellery designers.
 As other cultural influences enter the market, the choices will only expand.

-I’ve been in love with this brand since I was introduced to it back in 2013.
-Goldsmith Charlotte Christina Larsen is the designer and maker behind each and every piece, meaning that stock is low but craftsmanship is extremely high.
-Her gold rings in particular make me want to be a better woman.
-A better woman who owns those rings.
+Goldsmith Charlotte Christina Larsen is the designer and maker behind each and every piece, meaning that stock is low (and made-to-order) but craftsmanship is extremely high.
+She also makes custom wedding rings and other pieces.

 The Cool Girl of Danish jewellery design.
-These pieces make me feel like a cool girl when I wear them, which is tough because I also have a subscription to Archie comics.
-Her geometric, quirky style can make the most boring outfit seem instantly interesting.
+Harsløf’s geometric, quirky style can make the most boring outfit seem instantly interesting.